 Planning a Trip?
 Ask Your Question

 Take a look at the various sea creatures without getting into the water at Underwater Observatory, Queenstown, New Zealand.

 Want to take a look at all the marine creatures up close without getting into the water?
 Queenstown Underwater Observatory offers to showcase various fish and sea creatures of the lake.
-It is located in the Main Town Pier.
-Slinky eels, massive trout, and diving ducks usually swim around the shore of the lake while one can spot Scaup Ducks swim deep into the lake Wakatipu searching for food.
+It is located on the Main Town Pier.
+Slinky eels, massive trout, and diving ducks usually swim around the shore of the lake, while one can spot Scaup Ducks swimming deep into the lake Wakatipu, searching for food.
 The lake is also a habitat for other types are marine species like Brown and Rainbow Trout and slithering New Zealand Long Finned Eels.
 The Underwater Observatory is a great tourist attraction for all ages.

 - New Zealand Longfin Eel:

 Specially found in New Zealand, these species can live up to 90 years and weigh about 16 kg.
 Even though they have a poor daytime vision, they have a good sense of smell.

 They are usually dark brown or black in colour.
 Scaup Ducks are also known as black teal and can dive up to 8 meters deep.
 Even though they are land animals, they spend a lot of time underwater.

 The lake is mostly filled with Rainbow and Brown Trouts.
 They weigh 1-2 kg and sometimes even 5kg with an average lifespan of 9 years.
 The Rainbow trout was brought from the USA and the Brown trout were brought from Europe.